OKO - Eye chart

 Eye charts are used in a variety of contexts, including during standard eye examinations, during vision screening, and to monitor the progress of treatment or correction of vision problems with eyeglasses or contact lenses.
 The best known ophthalmic chart is the Snellen chart, but there are many other variations, including children's charts, "E" shaped charts (Snellen hooks), and charts with symbols for patients who do not know the alphabet.

-Hermann Snellen, a Dutch ophthalmologist, introduced his eye test in 1862, and his method is still used today.
-He created special vision test boards on which optotypes of different sizes are placed.
-The symbols allow one to determine visual acuity at a certain distance.
+Hermann Snellen, a Dutch ophthalmologist, introduced his eye test in 1862, and his method is still widely used today.
+He designed special vision test charts featuring optotypes of varying sizes to assess visual acuity at a specific distance.
 Acuity is measured by the ratio of the distance from which the patient can see the optotype to the distance from which it should be visible.
-It is also worth noting that the Snellen test appeared 10 years before the optometrist Ferdinand Monoyer introduced the concept of diop

 Technical data: